The people who govern Hope

-Trustee – Vice Chair and Clinical Lead
+Trustee – Vice Chair and Digital Lead

-Trustee – Schools Lead
+Trustee – Schools Lead & trustee responsible for Safeguarding

 Nick has worked in secondary education for over 20 years.
 He has taught at schools in Gloucestershire, Wiltshire and Herefordshire.
 He has carried out a variety of roles and is currently Head of Year and Head of RE at John Kyrle High School, a large, successful 11-18 community school in Ross on Wye.

 His experience as a pastoral leader has given him a special interest in organisations that work to support young people through difficult times in their lives.
 Nick has witnessed for himself the positive impact that Hope has had on teenagers at John Kyrle.